-Visit My Skills for useful information about career pathways, employment outcomes and salary expectations.
-My Skills shows you the average price for each approved course you are interested in and can help you find the training and training provider that best matches your needs and expectations.
-You can also use My Skills to search for VET Student Loans approved courses and approved course providers, and view the maximum loan cap for VET Student Loans for your chosen course.
+Visit Your Career for useful information about career pathways, employment outcomes and salary expectations.
+Your Career can help you find the training and training provider that best matches your needs and expectations.
+You can also use Your Career to search for VET Student Loans approved courses and approved course providers.
+You can complete a quiz that finds the study, training or job options that support your current career needs or goals.